 This teapot has a 22-ounce capacity or around 3 cups of tea.

 The teapot is fully enameled inside to protect it from rust and

-the emailed makes the teapot easy to rinse out.
+the enamel lining makes the teapot easy to rinse out.

-A 22-ounce teapot is a perfect size for a couple or at work so you
+A 22-ounce teapot is a perfect size for a couple or at work.

-So you can enjoy a couple of cups of teas while you’re at your desk.
+So you can enjoy a couple of cups of tea at your desk.